vivek9078/amaclone/README.md

 # amaclone
-This is a clone of amazon.com
+This website is a clone of amazon.com
+Author: Vivek Singh Bhandari